FRUIT TREE PRUNING

 In 1985, when Chuck started his tree career, his old mentor always mentioned that “a properly pruned fruit tree almost looks like it has been hit by a helicopter”.
 As much as this advice seemed odd, it became clear when Chuck worked his first apple orchard.

-As an ISA Certified Arborist, Chuck has made an oath never to ‘top’ a tree.
+As an ISA Board Certified Master Arborist, Chuck has made an oath never to ‘top’ a tree.
 Not because it is an improper pruning practice, but because a fruit tree, properly pruned, has the appearance of being ‘topped’.
 The proper pruning technique allows a majority of the non-fruit-producing branches to be removed from the tree while opening up the canopy.
 This allows full sunlight and can shine on all of the remaining fruit-bearing branches.
 It looks brutal, but it is a necessary and productive practice.